feathers-plus/feathers-offline-realtime/README.md

 [filter these events](https://docs.feathersjs.com/api/events.html#event-filtering)
 manually.

-You can control the order of the realtime records by providing a sorting function compatible with `array.sort(...)`.
+You can control the order of the realtime records in the client replica by providing a sorting function compatible with `array.sort(...)`.
 Two sorting functions are included in this repo for your convenience:
 - `Realtime.sort(fieldName)` sorts on the `fieldName` in ascending order.
 - `Realtime.multiSort({ fieldName1: 1, fieldName2: -1 })` sorts on multiple fields
 in either ascending or descending order.

 You can dynamically change the sort order as your needs change.
-This can be very useful for your UI.
+This can be useful for your UI.

 #### Snapshot performance